 Depending on your fitness goals, weight training is by far more effective at building muscle than cardio, but cardio burns calories more effectively in the same amount of time.
 In my opinion, choosing a fitness route should be a combination of both to reach your full potential.

 It is important to remember though that even if your weight doesn't change whilst weight training, your body composition may be improving.

 To really challenge your mind and body, your training should include a combination of both aerobic and anaerobic exercise.
-It is also important to remember what you put into your body is just as important as training further optimize goals ( see our post “The truth about the size-pack” ).
+It is also important to remember what you put into your body is just as important as training further optimize goals ( see our post “The truth about the six-pack” ).